-A true all-rounder, both in terms of skillset and expertise on a broad range of industries, Melissa has been involved in making key strategic decisions on the NHS’ vaccine program.
+A true all-rounder, both in terms of skillset and expertise on a broad range of industries, Melissa has been involved in making key strategic decisions on the NHS’ vaccine programme.
 It’s no surprise to us that Melissa has had her work delivered directly to No.10 – come rain or shine, she gets things done!

 We are thrilled to see Shirin and Melissa receive the recognition they deserve, and we look forward to the important contributions they will surely continue to make to the field of supply chain.

 In circulation for more than 20 years, Supply & Demand Chain Executive (SDCE) is the only global Supply Chain magazine focussing on ROI, professional development, and change management.

 Marina Mayer, Editor-in-Chief of Supply & Demand Chain Executive, said: “When I launched this award three years ago, I was prepared for an uphill battle.
 I was envisioning a long road ahead in getting the supply chain industry educated enough as to why it was important to recognize women in the supply chain.
 But, this award, the winners and those who submitted nominations—both men and women—is a testament that supply chain organizations were already recognizing their female leaders; they just needed a better platform.”